tpeterka/mpas-o-workflow/README.md

 The last step above will add a few lines to the end of your `.bashrc`.
-After installing Compass and creating a Compass environment in the next section, you my comment out those lines in `.bashrc`.
+After installing Compass and creating a Compass environment in the next section, you may comment out those lines in `.bashrc`.
 Otherwise you will always be in a conda environment when you log in.

 ### First time: install Compass and create Compass environment

-You should not have a spack environment active for compass.
+Deactivate the spack environment.
 ```
 spack env deactivate
 ```